IBM-Cloud/docs/services/DeliveryPipeline/build_deploy.md

 You can also request on-demand builds and deployments from the build history page in one of two ways:
 * Drag a build to the box that is under a configured stage.
-* Next to a build, click the **Send to** icon and then select a space to deploy to.
+* In the LAST EXECUTION RESULT section, click the **Send to** icon and then select a space to deploy to.
   ![The Execute stage with this build icon](images/deploy_to.png)

 To cancel a running stage, on the stage, click **View logs and history**.
 In the list of jobs, click the running job's number and then click **CANCEL**.
-You can also cancel jobs individually by clicking a job and then clicking **CANCEL**, or by clicking the **Stop** icon next to a job on its stage.
+You can also cancel jobs individually by clicking a job and then clicking **CANCEL**, or by clicking the **Stop** icon for a job on its stage.

 ## Deploying an app
 {: #deliverypipeline_deploy}